 Banff Activities & Area Attractions

-Moraine Lake: You may also wish to visit Moraine Lake, another emerald-coloured mountain lake popular with visitors.
-In the village of Lake Louise, a small assortment of food and retail shops are there for your enjoyment.
-If you are in the mood for a great breakfast (the”Trailhead” Burrito is our favourite!), lunch or simply a latte, we highly recommend the Trailhead Café.
-The Bakery just next door offers plenty of tasty and quick options for food from breakfast to late lunch.
+In the Village of Lake Louise, a small assortment of food and retail shops satisfy all sorts of appetites.
+If in the mood for a great breakfast, lunch or simply a latte, we highly recommend the Trailhead Café (the Trailhead Burrito is our favourite!).
+Laggan’s Bakery, just next door, offers plenty of tasty and quick options for breakfast to late lunch.

 Roadside Stops Along The Way

-Between Lake Louise and our RiverBase, there are plenty of things worth exploring.
-The town of Field is fun, funky and eclectic with plenty of B&B’s, and local artisans.
+Between Lake Louise and our RiverBase, there are plenty of places worth exploring.
+The town of Field is fun, funky and eclectic with a lovely variety of guest houses and local artisans.
 If looking for a quick bite, try the General Store for tasty sandwiches and yummy baked goods!
 Truffle Pigs Bistro (right across the street) is the perfect place for a post-rafting dinner.

-EMERALD LAKE is a 15 minute drive off the TransCanada Highway (TCH) and is well worth the drive.
-You can canoe on the lake or take a lovely walk around its perimeter.
-If you are still in the mood for more water activities, rent a canoe and paddle the shores…spectacular!
+EMERALD LAKE is a 15-minute drive off the TransCanada Highway (TCH) and is well worth the time.
+A 5km trail wanders the perimeter of the lake with magnificent views of the surrounding mountains.
+If still in the mood for more water activities (after rafting!), rent a canoe and paddle around the lake …spectacular!

-NATURAL BRIDGE is just off the TCH and on the way to Emerald Lake, you can see where the Kicking Horse River has slowly eroded the softer layers of strata to leave a “bridge” of erosion-resistant rock spanning the river.
-This area was very popular with Canada’s First Nations peoples as it provided a safe and easy way to cross the cold and mighty waters of the Kicking Horse.
+NATURAL BRIDGE is just off the TCH and on the way to Emerald Lake.
+This easily accessible stop highlights how the Kicking Horse River slowly erodes the soft layers of strata, leaving a natural ‘bridge’ of erosion-resistant rock spanning shore to shore.
+This area was important to Canada’s First Nations peoples as it provided a safe and easy way to cross the cold and mighty waters of the Kicking Horse.

 TAKAKKAW FALLS is Canada’s 2nd highest waterfall and is about 15 minutes off of the TCH.
-You can walk right to the base of the falls, or simply view the falls from the parking area.
-On the way to the falls, stop at “The Meeting of the Waters” where the Kicking Horse and the Yoho rivers converge.
-It is very interesting to see the two different coloured rivers meet and slowly merge together.
+Visitors can walk right to the base of the falls, or simply view the falls from the parking area.
+On the drive to the falls on Yoho Valley Road, stop at “The Meeting of the Waters” where the Kicking Horse and Yoho rivers converge.
+It is mesmerizing to see the two different–coloured rivers meet and slowly merge together.

 SPIRAL TUNNELS is located off the TCH between Lake Louise and Field on the Big Hill.
-A great place to stop if you are a “train spotter”.
-You’ll see the engineering and design marvel created in 1909 that now has the trains “spiralling” through two tunnels as they head up or down the Big Hill.
+Trainspotters will love this stop.
+Interpretive signs describe the engineering and design marvel created in 1909 that has trains ‘spiralling’ through two mountains in order to traverse Kicking Horse Pass.